 - Glass Items: These are a major hazard.
 Glass can shatter and be projected at high speeds by lawnmower blades.

-- Shepherd’s Hooks: While popular for hanging baskets, many cemeteries have banned them for 2025–2026 because they tip over easily and catch on maintenance equipment.
+- Shepherd's Hooks: While popular for hanging baskets, many cemeteries restrict them because they tip over easily and catch on maintenance equipment.

 - Unauthorized Borders: Plastic or stone fencing around a grave is the number one item removed by groundskeepers.
 It makes automated mowing impossible.